Getting a Divorce: A Basic Guide to Minnesota Law

 Spousal Maintenance (Alimony)

 Spousal maintenance is money paid to support an ex-spouse.
-Either spouse can ask for spousal maintenance, but the court will not award spousal maintenance unless there is a need for it.
+Either spouse can ask for spousal maintenance.
+The court does not award spousal maintenance unless one spouse has a need and the other spouse has the ability to pay.
 Spousal maintenance may be granted for several reasons.
-These include disability or illness or not having worked outside the home for a number of years.
-If there is a large difference between your income and that of your spouse, you may be in need of spousal maintenance.
+These include disability, illness, or if one spouse has not worked for many years to care for the couple’s children.
+If there is a large difference between your income and your spouse’s income, you may need spousal maintenance to help support you.

-In some cases, the court may order spousal maintenance for a limited time while the spouse returns to school or trains for employment.
-Permanent spousal maintenance may be awarded if the court finds that one of you will not be able to adequately support yourself.
-The court will consider age, health, education, work experience, skills and other factors.
+In some cases, the court may order spousal maintenance for a short time while the spouse returns to school or trains for a job.
+This is called temporary spousal maintenance.
+Permanent spousal maintenance may be awarded if the court finds that the spouse in need will not be able to adequately support themselves.
+The court considers age, health, education, work experience, and job skills when deciding spousal maintenance.

 - Who made the debt?

 - Was the debt out of the ordinary for the marriage?
 Or was it part of a pattern of spending?